-I PROCEED now to give my own personal testimony as to what I have witnessed in the presence of two Psychics well known to the public, Henry Slade and Francis W. Monck, selecting those points only which bear on this subject.
+I proceed now to give my own personal testimony as to what I have witnessed in the presence of two Psychics well known to the public, Henry Slade and Francis W. Monck, selecting those points only which bear on this subject.

-I sat alone with Slade in the month of July, 1877 ; and I carried with me a small slate of white porcelain, taken from my own writing-desk.
-I held it myself under the table, at a corner furthest from Slade, and obtained a short scrawl upon it, written with a point of lead pencil which I placed upon it.
+I sat alone with Slade in the month of July, 1877; and I carried with me a small slate of white porcelain, taken from my own writing-desk.
+I held it myself under the table, at a corner furthest from Slade, and obtained a short scrawl upon it, written with a point of lead-pencil which I placed upon it.
 Slade used ordinary slates and slate-pencil; and on one of his slates, while we held it jointly, a number of messages were written.
-The longest and most elaborate of these. which covered both sides of a folding-slate, was written while the slate lay on the table before me.
+The longest and most elaborate of these, which covered both sides of a folding-slate, was written while the slate lay on the table before me.
 I put my ear down to the cover of the slate, and could distinctly hear the writing in process.
 The sound was the grating sound of slate-pencil deliberately and carefully moved over the slate, and lasted for a considerable time; I should say three or four minutes.
 I noted especially the fact that the sound came from the slate immediately beneath my ear.
 I also observed that by a slight change of position the writing could be stopped.
+This could very readily be accomplished by releasing Slade's hands, and so breaking the magnetic connection.

-In order to make my position intelligible, I append an exact diagram of the table used by Slade, which was produced in the court at the Bow Street trial, and which may now be seen by the curious at the rooms of the British National Association of Spiritualists, 38 Great Russell Street.
-The table used during my experiment was an old one, of about the same size, belonging to the house.
+In order to make my position intelligible, I append an exact diagram of the table used by Slade, which was produced in the court at the Bow Street trial, and which may now be seen by the curious at the rooms of the Central Association of Spiritualists, 38 Great Russell Street.
+The table used during my experiment was an old one, of about the same size, belonging to the house in which he was lodging.
 It was only when this table was split into pieces that Slade had one constructed for himself.
 It was made of hard wood, to resist rough usage; and of remarkable simplicity, in order to be easily examined.
-The subjoined diagram and explanation will enable my readers to understand what Mr. Maskelyne audaciously described at the trial at Bow Street, as if it were a trick-table.
+The subjoined diagram and explanation, adapted from a description in the Spiritualist newspaper, will enable my readers to understand what Mr. Maskelyne audaciously described at the Slade trial at Bow Street, as a trick-table.

-Fig. 2 represents the table Dr. Slade ordered to be brought to Bow Street; it is a kind of ordinary kitchen table, but made of ash.
+Fig. 2 represents the table Dr. Slade ordered to be produced at his trial at Bow Street; it is a kind of ordinary kitchen table, but made of ash.
 The frame above A was declared by the man who made it to be somewhat larger than the frames commonly used for such tables; he had made it larger, without any order to that effect, to give additional strength.
 There is, as usual with such tables, no frame round the flaps.

-There being no veneering and no framework in each flap -nothing but an honest piece of solid ash-it is easy to see that when Dr. Slade holds a slate, B (Fig. 3), against the solid wooden flap, A, and writing comes, in dry, dusty slatepencil, all over the upper side of the slate, in the shadow under the flap, how very disturbing such an occurrence must be to the mental equilibrium of hardened materialists.
+There being no veneering and no framework in each flap-nothing but a piece of solid ash-it is easy to see that when Dr. Slade holds a slate, B (Fig. 3), against the solid wooden flap, A, and writing comes, in dry, dusty slate-pencil, all over the upper side of the slate, in the shadow under the flap, how very disturbing such an occurrence must be to the mental equilibrium of hardened materialists.